World of A Song of Ice and Fire: Westeros

 The first inhabitants of the continent were the Children of the Forest, a nature-worshipping Stone Age anthropoid species who carved the faces of their gods in weirwood trees.
 Some time later, Bronze Age human settlers, known as the First Men, migrated from Essos via a land bridge at the southeastern end of the continent and gradually spread to the entire continent.
-The First Men's attempts to chop down forests and cultivate the land led to a millennia-long war with the Children of the Forest, that eventually was settled by an agreement known as "The Pact".
+The First Men's attempts to chop down forests and cultivate the land led to a millennia-long war with the Children of the Forest, which was eventually settled by an agreement known as "The Pact".
 This was the beginning of the Age of Heroes, during which the First Men adopted the religion of the Children of the Forest.
 Those gods later became known in Westeros as the Old Gods.

 Eight thousand years before the events of the novels, an enigmatic arctic humanoid species called the Others emerged from the Land of Always Winter, the northernmost part of Westeros, during the decades-long winter known as "The Long Night".
 The Children of the Forest and the First Men allied to repel the Others, and then built the Wall barring passage from the far north.
-The region north of the Wall was since collectively known as the land "Beyond the Wall", and settled by tribal descendants of the First Men known as the Wildlings or Free Folk.
+The region north of the Wall has since been collectively known as the land "Beyond the Wall" and is settled by tribal descendants of the First Men known as the Wildlings or Free Folk.

-Sometime later, the Iron Age humans from Essos called the Andals invaded Westeros, bringing along the Faith of the Seven.
+Sometime later, the Iron Age humans from Essos, called the Andals, invaded Westeros, bringing with them the Faith of the Seven.
 One by one, kingdoms of the First Men south of the Neck fell to the Andals, and only the North remained unconquered.
 The Children of the Forest were slaughtered and disappeared from Andal lands.
-Over time, seven relatively stable feudal kingdoms were forged across Westeros, although their territories fluctuated over the next few thousand years through constant warfare, and no kingdom remained dominant for long:
+Over time, seven relatively stable feudal kingdoms were forged across Westeros.
+However, their territories fluctuated over the next few thousand years through constant warfare, and no kingdom remained dominant for long: